 The week flew by.
 Time goes by fast when you’re doing nothing, Besides reading and binge-watching The Office.
-I could go out with my friends, but I am too depressed.
+I can go out with my friends, but I am too depressed.
 I can’t stop thinking about Brianna.

 The poor girl.
 Sure she was an addict too but she never was a heroin shooter.
 She had never even done heroin, to my knowledge.
 I know for a fact it was heroin that killed her.
 And it was approved once her parents had received the toxicology report to read that they had found heroin in her lungs.
 In her lungs?
 I didn’t get it.
 Did she snort it?
 That sounds too gross for her.
 Why wouldn’t she smoke it instead?
 It doesn’t matter anymore.
 What matters to me is who is the asshole who gave it to her.
 It was either my neighbor, Annie, or my roommate, Bubba.